Options shared by the:

 The path should be either absolute or relative to the directory that your process is running from (

-Absolute path to the directory that relative paths defining "extends" and "plugins" are relative to.
+Absolute path to the directory that relative paths defining "extends", "plugins", and "customSyntax" are relative to.
 Only necessary if these values are relative paths.